 Post-Processing Requirements

 Post-processing is a critical aspect of metal 3D printing.
 The process often requires extensive post-processing steps to achieve the desired surface finish and mechanical properties.
 This includes heat treatment, machining, and surface finishing, which can be time-consuming and costly.
-The integration of post-processing steps with the initial printing process is essential to streamline production and reduce lead times.
+The integration of these steps is essential to reduce lead times in modern metal fabrication services in Detroit.

 Cost Factors